-“You want it to relate, but it doesn’t have to match,” Whitehead says, adding that coordinating finishes is important.
+Think outside the kitchen: With today’s open floor plans, your kitchen lighting is consequential to adjacent areas of the home.
+When shopping fixtures, Whitehead suggests asking: “How does this fixture relate to the other rooms you see from the kitchen?
+You want it to relate, but it doesn’t have to match,” adding that coordinating finishes is important.
 If the rest of your home’s fixtures are bronze, go bronze in the kitchen.
-“That makes the fixtures relate to each other so you are seeing the open space as a whole.”
+“That makes the fixtures relate to each other, so you are seeing the open space as a whole.”

-Translucent fixtures.
-Rather than opaque fixtures, Whitehead says fixtures with a lens on the bottom hide the bulbs underneath while providing a glow.
+Try translucent fixtures: Rather than opaque fixtures, Whitehead says fixtures with a lens on the bottom hide the bulbs underneath while providing a glow.

-Lighting art.
-“We are seeing art being placed on the walls and recessed, adjustable fixtures lighting that art,” Whitehead says.
+Shed light on artwork: “We are seeing art being placed on the walls and recessed, adjustable fixtures lighting that art,” Whitehead says.
 As the kitchen becomes more of a living/gathering space for homeowners and as smart storage allows for more wall space, canvases, framed photographs and other pieces are being incorporated into the space.

-Under-counter lighting.
-By creating a groove under the lip of a countertop and installing lights in that groove, when you open dark drawers you can see inside, Dross says.
+Hide some under-counter lighting: “By creating a groove beneath the lip of a countertop and installing lights in that groove, when you open dark drawers you can see inside,” Dross says.

 1. Color temperature.
 Look for a bulb that is 2700 to 3000 Kelvin.
 “That is going to match the color temperature of incandescent lamping and it will blend well with the rest of your residential environment,” he says.

 2. CRI rating.
 Color rendering index (CRI) is important because it is how color is interpreted.
 In other words, a low CRI light looks grayer.
 “The higher the CRI, the better you will see the colors rendered,” Dross explains.
 He recommends a CRI of 80 or higher.